Jeff Flake’s Rousing Speech Illustrates Trump’s Stranglehold on the GOP

 In his dramatic resignation speech on the Senate floor, Flake holds up as the solution the separation of powers created in 1789:

 I stand to say that we would better serve the country and better fulfill our obligations under the constitution by adhering to our Article 1 “old normal” — Mr. Madison’s doctrine of the separation of powers.
 This genius innovation which affirms Madison’s status as a true visionary and for which Madison argued in Federalist 51 — held that the equal branches of our government would balance and counteract each other when necessary.
-“Ambition counteracts ambition,” he wrote.
+“Ambition counteracts ambition,” he wrote

 Whatever its other successes, this aspect of the Constitution’s design is proving a failure.
 Ambition is not counteracting ambition.
 Members of the legislative branch are able to oppose Trump only if they surrender their ambition.
 The Constitution did not anticipate the role that would be played by political parties, which has created a reality in which the legislative and executive branches are either set in implacable opposition to each other (if under split control0 or in which the former is a tool of the latter (if under unified control.)